chime-frb-open-data/chime-frb-open-data.github.io/README.md

 Welcome to Canadian Hydroden Intensity Mapping Experiment / Fast Radio Bursts (CHIME/FRB) open data releases.
 The purposes of this page is to be the central resource for accessing data and accompanying code snippets to get started working with the data.

+If you make use of these datasets for academic work, please cite the respective papers.

 ## Data Releases

 ###### [Detection of Fast Radio Bursts at Radio Frequencies Down to 400 MHz](https://arxiv.org/pdf/1901.04524.pdf)